awsdocs/amazon-emr-management-guide/doc_source/AddMoreThan256Steps.md

 1. Connect to your long\-running cluster via SSH and submit Hadoop jobs using the Hadoop API\.
 For more information, see [http://hadoop\.apache\.org/docs/current/api/org/apache/hadoop/mapred/JobClient\.html](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/JobClient.html)\.

 1. Connect to the master node and submit jobs to the cluster\.
 You can connect using an SSH client, such as PuTTY or OpenSSH, and manually submit jobs to the cluster, or you can use the `ssh` subcommand in the AWS CLI to both connect and submit jobs\.
-For more information about establishing an SSH connection with the master node, see [Connect to the Master Node Using SSH](emr-connect-master-node-ssh.md)\.
-For more information about interactively submitting Hadoop jobs, see [Submit Hadoop Jobs Interactively](interactive-jobs.md)\.
+For more information about establishing an SSH connection with the master node, see [Connect to the master node using SSH](emr-connect-master-node-ssh.md)\.
+For more information about interactively submitting Hadoop jobs, see [Submit Hadoop jobs interactively](interactive-jobs.md)\.